Registration Deadline: In Minnesota, you may register 21 days before Election Day or on Election Day at your polling place.

 Online: Minnesota absentee ballot application

-In person: You may cast an absentee ballot in person, at your county auditor's office and in many cases your city or township clerk's office, starting 46 days prior to Election Day.
+In person: You may cast an absentee ballot in person, at your county election office and in many cases your city or township clerk's office, starting 46 days prior to Election Day.
 This option is available on weekdays during business hours.
-In addition, the county auditor's office must be open for absentee balloting from 10 a.m. to 3 p.m. on the Saturday before the election and until 5 p.m. on the day before the election.
-Contact your county auditor for more information.
+In addition, absentee voting locations must be open for absentee voting from 10 a.m. to 3 p.m. on the Saturday before the election and until 5 p.m. on the day before the election.
+Contact your local election office for more information.

 Military and overseas voting: Military and overseas voters may apply for the FPCA(Federal Post Card Application) with no due dates, however, ballots must arrive no later than election day to be counted.
 More information and applications available.

 Location and time: Once you receive your ballot in the mail, follow the instructions carefully.
 Voters need to have a notary or a registered Minnesota voter sign their envelope as a witness.
 The notary can be from any state.
 To return their absentee ballot, you can:

 -Mail it in the prepaid envelope that came with the ballot.
 The ballot must arrive back on or before Election Day.
 Postmark dates do not matter, only the date the ballot arrives.
 If you are concerned that your ballot will not arrive in time by U.S. Mail, you may pay for package delivery service.

 -Drop it off in person to the election office that sent the absentee ballot.
 Election offices accept absentee ballots in person until 5 p.m. the day before Election Day.

 Early voting qualifications: While Minnesota does not offer early voting, in person absentee voting is available for all voters.

 Time off to vote: For certain elections, employers are required by law to allow time off for employees to vote (Minnesota Statues 204C.04 and 204C.08 Subd.1d).